pm012/HW7WEBSQLAlchemy/README.md

 The second part​

 Instead of script seed.pyThink and implement a full CLI program for CRUD operations with a database.
-Use the module for this argparse .
+Use the module for this <b>argparse</b> .

 Use the command --actionor shortened option - afor CRUD operations.
 And team --model(-m) to indicate which model the operation is carried out.